 To relieve the suffering of dogs in need of care and attention and in particular provide and maintain rescue homes or other facilities for the reception, care and treatment of such dogs

 To promote humane behaviour towards dogs by providing appropriate care protection, treatment and security for dogs which are in need of care and attention due to illness, maltreatment, or poor circumstances.

 To educate the public in matters pertaining to the welfare of dogs in general and the prevention of cruelty and suffering among dogs.

-Since 2001 Speaking of Dogs Rescue has helped transport, foster, vet and re-home hundreds of dogs.
-All dogs entering our rescue arm are spayed or neutered, microchipped and have their medical needs attended to.
+For over 20 years Speaking of Dogs Rescue has helped transport, foster, vet and rehome thousands of dogs.
+All dogs entering our rescue are spayed or neutered, microchipped, and have their medical needs attended to.
 Although most dogs we admit into the rescue are from Ontario and Quebec shelters, we also work with a Northern Manitoba rescue organization to help dogs from indigenous communities.
 Our adoption process entails a written (download the Word document) or online application, a telephone interview, reference, and veterinary checks and an in-home or video visit.
-We are dedicated to placing our dogs in homes that are responsible, caring and compassionate.
+We are dedicated to placing our dogs in homes that are responsible, caring, and compassionate.
 We are committed to a dogs’ quality of life and adopt only to suitably matched applicants.
 Adopt one of our dogs today!
 On average, our rescue finds new homes for over 200 dogs a year.
 We operate a “Forever in Foster” program that allows dogs to live out their life in a loving, foster home where they are cherished and cared for.
 The rescue covers vetting, grooming, supplies and medications and the foster parents provide the home and the TLC.

 We actively fund raise to help cover rescue related costs such as medical care, grooming, boarding, food and supplies (such a microchips, harnesses, pee pads and sweaters).